 Since most hams come fully baked, all you have to do is heat it up thoroughly to eat it.
-This ham can be made in the slow cooker.
+This ham can even be made in the slow cooker.
 To make this ham in the slow cooker, you will place the ham in a 6 quart (or larger) crockpot.

 Make the glaze for the ham now instead of later.
 You will combine all the glaze ingredients in a medium sauce pan on the stove top till it is well mixed and the sugar is completely dissolved.

-You’ll pour the glaze over the ham, trying to cover the ham as much as possible.
+Then you’ll pour the glaze over the ham, trying to cover the ham as much as possible.
 Cook it on low for 4 to 5 hours until the ham is hot throughout and reaches an internal temperature of 140 degrees.

 Looking for more Holiday Dinner Recipes?